 - In Short Supply: ‘only 1 room left’ ‘only 10 in stock’ ‘limited supply’ increase urgency to buy before stocks deplete

-- For a Limited Time: ‘24 hour flash sale’ ‘1 week only’ ‘early bird special price until x date’ increase urgency to buy before the end of the limited time period
+- For a Limited Time: ‘24 hour flash sale’ increases urgency to buy before the end of the time period

-- High Demand: ‘1,437 sold today’ ‘5 other people are looking at this right now’ emphasises popularity and increases the likelihood of buying
+- High Demand: ‘1,437 sold today’ - emphasises popularity and increases the likelihood of buying

-- Unique Opportunity: ‘members only’ ‘unique discount code’ ‘VIP access’ make individuals feel privileged to have such an offer presented to them, making them more inclined to buy
+- Unique Opportunity: ‘members only’ ‘unique discount code’ ‘VIP access’ - make individuals feel privileged to have such an offer presented to them

-Not only does this create an incredible sense of urgency, it also positions them as credible, trustworthy, reputable, reliable and popular - hitting that human need for social proof!
+‘Only 1 left on our site’ creates an incredible sense of urgency.
+It also positions the company as credible, trustworthy, reputable, reliable and popular - hitting that human need for social proof!

 2. The decoy effect in digital marketing

-Specifically, the decoy effect refers to adding a third pricing point into the mix in order to make one of two others appear more attractive.
+The decoy effect refers to the introduction of a third price point to make one of two others appear more attractive.

-Take a look at monday.com’s pricing below - given the choice between just a Basic (£7) or Pro (£14) subscription, a customer may feel that paying double the amount for the Pro membership isn’t really justified.
+Take a look at monday.com’s pricing below.
+If only a Basic or Pro subscription existed, a customer may struggle to justify paying double for the top tier membership.

 3. Loss aversion in digital psychology